cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

+## Useful ENV vars
+Environment variables that are useful.
+Usually, these are put into Steam Launch Options per-game (or your launcher / shortcut's equivalent) before the program/command itself, and are space-separated. (i.e. `ENV_VAR=1 xrgears` or `ENV_VAR=1 ANOTHER_ENV_VAR=500 %command%`)

+---

+### OXR_VIEWPORT_SCALE_PERCENTAGE
+- Add `OXR_VIEWPORT_SCALE_PERCENTAGE=50` (where `50` is your desired percentage) to alter the resolution this application renders at.
+This allows you to make more intensive games run better at the cost of clarity, similar to SteamVR's Per-Application Video Settings.
+This can also be set above `100` to supersample the application.
+- It may be useful for WayVR, or other text-heavy programs, but for this purpose it may be better to increase the Stream Resolution and lower the games' viewport scales instead.

+### OXR_RECENTER_STAGE
+- Add `OXR_RECENTER_STAGE=1` to allow recentering Stage Space with the headset's Recenter action.
+This should resolve e.g. Beat Saber's recentering.
+- As far as I'm aware, this is because most games recenter Stage rather than Local.
+As Stage is not supposed to recenter (that is the purpose of Local, as the player's Origin), this environment variable allows you to "break" the spec and restore recentering functionality.

+---

 ## Working
 Things we can actually play!
 Yay!
 There may be small issues here and there but these are not typically game-breaking.